Macreuse de Bœuf - One of the Tastiest Steaks on French Menus.

 www.flickr.com/photos/jmvdmaren/10316987185/

-If you live in France and want this tasty and economic steak read the description in the supermarket or at the butchers carefully.
+If you living in France and want to prepare this tasty steak read the description in the supermarket or at the butchers carefully.
 There is a second cut called a macreuse à pot-au-feu which as its name describes is for stewing.
-The traditional pot-au-feu includes beef, marrow bones, carrots, turnips, leeks, celery, onions, potatoes, a clove-studded onion, garlic, and a bouquet garni and one of the cuts of beef will always be the macreuse à pot-au- feu.
-Pot-a- feus may be on menus as Baeckeoffes, Garbures and other local names where the ingredients are often pork based with beef added as an afterthought.
+A traditional pot-au-feu includes beef, marrow bones (á la moelle ), carrots (carottes). turnips (navets), leeks (poireaux), celery (céleri), onions (oignons), potatoes and herbs.
+One of the cuts of beef in a pot-au-feu will always be the macreuse à pot-au- feu.
+Pot-a-feus may be on menus as Baeckeoffes, Garbures and other local names where the ingredients are often pork with beef added as an afterthought.

-If you have a butcher, who does not only sell hunks of beef that he or she receives already packaged in cellophane ask what different steak cuts he or she can offer from the whole chuck and brisket, and not just the all-inclusive chuck steak.
-Who knows you may have found someone who knows how to cut steaks.
+If you have a butcher that not only sells pre-packaged beef, ask what other cuts, they offer from the whole chuck, and not just the all-inclusive chuck steak.
+Who knows, you may have found someone who knows how to cut good and inexpensive steaks from the chuck.

 Connected Posts: